Frequently Asked Questions

 Can I manage my Wi-Fi myself?

 Yes!!
-There is an app for managing the Calix GigaSpire or GigaCenter router.
+There is an app for managing the Calix GigaSpire router.
 The free version allows you to turn the Wi-Fi on and off, see what devices are connected, change the SSID (Wi-Fi name) and change the Wi-Fi password.
-There is also an upgraded version ($15.00 per month) that includes these features and adds Parental Controls, Network/Device/App Management, and Threat Protection for all connected devices.
+There is also an upgraded version that adds Parental Controls, Network/Device/App Management, and Threat Protection for all connected devices.
 We strongly suggest downloading this app and setting it up for your TCC/Calix router, even if it’s just the free version.
 You never know when you might want to use these features.
 Just search “TCC Total Wi-Fi” (with quotes) in your App store!
 Learn more about TCC Total Wi-Fi.

 No. TCC does not limit your Internet usage by time or data used like is common with cellular and satellite providers.
 You can use your TCC Internet as much as you like without worrying about being slowed down, shut down, or charged extra! -TOP-